 Learn more about improving strategic collaboration

-Continue exploring how to improve your team's collaboration and strategy delivery by visiting our Strategy Execution Management knowledge hub, or with any of the below:
+Continue exploring how to improve your team's collaboration and strategy delivery by visiting our strategy execution knowledge hub, or with any of the below:

 - 6 ingredients for a successful digital transformation program: To succeed at digital transformation is no small feat in 'normal' times.
-To succeed during COVID-19 is certainly impressive.
-So, what are the lessons we can learn to increase our odds of a successful transformation program?
+So, what lessons can we learn to increase our odds of a successful transformation program?
 Here are 6 ingredients.

 - How to drive buy-in of your strategic plan with the catchball process: Get your team engaged in your strategy and driven to deliver on your goals with this refreshing approach to goal setting.